isaborucki/e-voting_constitutions/README.md

 output: html_document
 date: "2023-03-20"
 ---
-# Additional material to the manuscript "Constitutional Structures for E-Voting throughout Europe"
+# Additional material to the manuscript "Debating E-Voting throughout Europe: Constitutional Structures, Parties' Concepts, and Europeans' Perceptions"

 This repository contains the scripts and raw data collected for the paper "Constitutional Structures for E-Voting throughout Europe".